llm-d/llm-d-model-service/README.md

 * Platform teams should install *ModelService* and *Baseconfig* presets using the `llm-d` deployer.

-* Inference owners should prefer using these presets to streamline model onboarding, rather than creating their own custom presets.
+* Inference owners should prefer using these presets to streamline onboarding of base models, rather than creating their own custom presets.

 <!-- ## Samples